laminas/laminas-math/docs/book/migration.md

 Please consider upgrading to PHP 7.
 ```

-This message should appear if your are using PHP versions less than 7 on Windows
+This message should appear if you are using PHP versions less than 7 on Windows
 machines without one of the following extensions or libraries installed:

 - [Mcrypt](http://php.net/mcrypt)